Educational Blog about Anesthesia, Intensive care and Pain management

 -The head is elevated above the shoulders, with flexion of the lower cervical vertebrae and extension at the atlanto-occipital joint.
 The laryngoscope is introduced into the right side of the mouth.
 Only the tip is directed towards the midline, the proximal end remaining laterally so that a further 30 degrees of anterior angulation can be obtained.

 -The narrow, closed blade prevents the tongue from falling in and obscuring the view of the larynx.
-When visualized, the epiglottis is elevated, and the larynx entered.
+When visualized, the epiglottis is elevated, and the larynx is entered.
 Intubation is then achieved by passing a lubricated tube, without its adaptor, down the laryngoscope.
 It is held in place with alligator forceps whilst the laryngoscope is withdrawn.

 Jackson anterior commissure laryngoscope